 Unfortunately, Holt-Winters forecasting is confusing, so it’s often poorly understood.
 We want to fix that, so we wrote this post: a visual introduction to Holt-Winters.

 Holt-Winters is a model of time series behavior.
 Forecasting always requires a model, and Holt-Winters is a way to model three aspects of the time series: a typical value (average), a slope (trend) over time, and a cyclical repeating pattern (seasonality).
 Holt-Winters uses exponential smoothing to encode lots of values from the past and use them to predict “typical” values for the present and future.
-If you’re not familiar with exponential smoothing, we wrote a previous post about it.
+If you’re not familiar with exponential smoothing, we wrote a previous post

 The three aspects of the time series behavior—value, trend, and seasonality—are expressed as three types of exponential smoothing, so Holt-Winters is called triple exponential smoothing.
 The model predicts a current or future value by computing the combined effects of these three influences.
 The model requires several parameters: one for each smoothing (ɑ, β, γ), the length of a season, and the number of periods in a season.